WordPress/openverse/documentation/meta/release_and_deployment/index.md

   - An alternative name for **process**.
-Because it is too easy to confuse this with **GitHub Workflow**, it is clearer to use **process** to refer to any generic process, and the full name **GitHub Workflow** to refer to the GitHub feature.
+Because it is too easy to confuse this with **GitHub Workflow**, it is clearer to use **process** to refer to any set of steps to achieve an outcome, and the full name **GitHub Workflow** to refer to the GitHub feature.

 - **GitHub Workflow** (noun):